WiktorK02/Image_Converter/README.md

 ## How does it works:
 Basically the algorithm should take an image and return optimazed hex array with full code ready to copy and put into Arduino IDE
 ## To do:
-•Conver jpg to ppm<br>
+• Conver jpg to ppm<br>
-•Resize photo to 128x64<br>
+• Resize photo to 128x64<br>
-•Return full copyable code to insert to Arduino IDE<br>
+• Return full copyable code to insert to Arduino IDE<br>
-•Make a website with the convertion algorithm which return easy and optimazed code that is ready to put into Arduino
+• Make a website with the convertion algorithm which return easy and optimazed code that is ready to put into Arduino
 ## What is done:
-•Read and open image file<br>
+• Read and open image file<br>
-•Update new file with changed image<br>
+• Update new file with changed image<br>
-•Int to Hexa convertion<br>
+• Int to Hexa convertion<br>
 ## What I learned:
 • Fstream library<br>
 • Working with file and image<br>